celo-org/celo-monorepo/packages/sdk/contractkit/MIGRATION-TO-ETHERS.md

 I'll show the most "basic" interaction, which is a transfer.
 On CELO, it comes with a twist, you can transfer 4 currencies, CELO, cUSD, cEUR, and cREAL.

 You can get the addresses on these tokens by heading to the explorer and getting their abi and addresses, or you can also use our [registry contract](https://docs.celo.org/developer/contractkit/contracts-wrappers-registry).
+You can also use the [`@celo/abis`](https://www.npmjs.com/package/@celo/abis) package to get the ABIs directly.

 ```ts
 // this address is constant